 Thank you for your interest in Penn’s Internal Medicine-Primary Care Residency program.
 Since its inception in 1997, the program has been a national leader in primary care training.
 The program is fully integrated with the department's categorical residency training program, yet distinct in its emphasis on primary and ambulatory care.
 This unique residency program meets the educational needs of trainees anticipating careers in academic or community-based general internal medicine practice.
 The program also is well suited for residents considering general medicine fellowship training leading to careers in health policy, health services research, quality improvement, clinical epidemiology, or medical education.
 Even though there is an emphasis on primary care, many of our residents choose to pursue fellowship training in a variety of specialties.
 It is our belief that the exceptional ambulatory training is beneficial to many of the medical specialties.
 Through a separate match, six individuals are selected for the internship class.
 In addition, up to two additional categorical residents are permitted to join the program for their second and third years.

-Allow me to add to Dr. Shalaby’s welcoming comments and describe in greater detail the very special role that the Primary Care program plays at Penn Presbyterian Medical Center.
+Allow me to add to Dr. Shalaby & Dr. Parmacek’s welcoming comments and describe in greater detail the very special role that the Primary Care program plays at Penn Presbyterian Medical Center.
 Presbyterian is a principal teaching hospital for the Penn Department of Medicine, and service to our West Philadelphia community is central to our mission here.
-The Penn Presbyterian general internists practice alongside the Primary Care residents in the Penn Center for Primary Care, a model teaching facility, dedicated to community-based primary care.
+The Penn Presbyterian general internists practice alongside the primary care residents in the Penn Center for Primary Care, a model teaching facility, dedicated to community-based primary care.
 Our educational programs at Penn Presbyterian, including rounds, seminars, and daily conferences, are focused on community practice and general internal medicine.
-Likewise, the subspecialty faculty at Penn Presbyterian are keenly devoted to the mission of the Primary Care program.
-On behalf of the faculty at Presbyterian, generalists and subspecialists alike, I want to thank you for your interest in our Primary Care program, and hope you have an opportunity to learn more about what we do at Penn and at Penn Presbyterian.
+Likewise, the subspecialty faculty at Penn Presbyterian are keenly devoted to the mission of the primary care program.
+On behalf of the faculty at Presbyterian, generalists and subspecialists alike, I want to thank you for your interest in our primary care program, and hope you have an opportunity to learn more about what we do at Penn and at Penn Presbyterian.

 Even among primary care programs, the Penn program is distinct.